 The Roger De Haan Charitable Trust was established in 1978 by Sir Roger De Haan CBE DL, former Chairman of Saga Group, and his late father Sidney, Saga’s founder.
 The Trust’s original aim was to support charities and community groups in and around the Folkestone area, where most of Saga’s employees were based.

-The Trust continues to offer financial support to a variety of charities and community organisations, with donations that can vary from as little as £100 for small community projects to much larger grants for capital projects.
-In many cases the Trust also offers considerable support in the form of advice and professional expertise, to enable grant applicants to set about realising and managing their projects and ambitions in the most practical and cost effective manner.
+The Trust continues to offer financial support to a variety of charities and community organisations, with donations that can vary from relatively modest grants for community projects to much more substantial support for capital projects.
+In many cases the Trust is also able to offer advice and access to professional expertise.
+This is designed to help grant applicants to realise and manage their projects in a practical and cost effective manner.

-The largest single investment of the Trust is in the regeneration of Folkestone’s old town area, now designated a “Creative Quarter”.
-Buildings that have been neglected for many years are purchased and refurbished to a high standard, and then assigned on very long peppercorn leases to a separate charity, The Creative Foundation, whose remit is to let and manage the properties for the benefit of artists and creative industries.
+One of the Trust’s biggest achievements has been to stimulate the regeneration of Folkestone’s old town area as a “Creative Quarter”.
+Buildings that have been neglected for many years are purchased and refurbished to a high standard.
+They are then assigned on 125 year peppercorn rent leases to the independent charity Creative Folkestone, whose remit is to let and manage the properties for the benefit of artists and others working in creative industries.

 The Trust is also giving considerable support to sport and recreation projects in the area, mainly through grants to enable development and improvements to facilities managed by local sports clubs.